Libensemble/libensemble/docs/platforms/platforms_index.rst

 is inherently centralized.
 The entire node allocation is available for the worker-launched tasks.

-To run libEnsemble on the compute nodes of these systems requires an altervative Executor, such as :doc:`Balsam<../executor/balsam_executor>`, which runs on the launch nodes and launches tasks submitted by workers.
+To run libEnsemble on the compute nodes of these systems requires an alternative Executor, such as :doc:`Balsam<../executor/balsam_executor>`, which runs on the launch nodes and launches tasks submitted by workers.
 Running on compute nodes is potentially more scalable and will better manage sim and gen functions that contain considerable